Elastic Splines I: Existence

 Rather than a restriction on length, we propose a restriction on {\it shape}.
-The motivation for our restriction comes from the fact that if a smooth interpolating curve $F$ has a locally minimal bending energy, then it can be shown that each segment of $F$, connecting two consecutive interpolation points, is what we call an {\it s-curve}.
-In brief, an s-curve is a curve which first turns in one direction (either counter-clockwise or clockwise) at most $180^\circ$ and then turns in the opposite direction at most $180^\circ$.
-Given a sequence of points $P_1,P_2,\dots,P_n$ in $\BbR^2$, an interpolating curve $F$ is deemed {\it admissable} if each piece of $F$, connecting two consecutive interpolation points $P_i$ and $P_{i+1}$, is an s-curve.
-The family of all admissable interpolating curves is denoted $\Cal A(P_1,P_2,\dots,P_n)$, and our main result is the following. \proclaim{Theorem \Tlabel\theoremmain} Given any sequence of points $P_1,P_2,\dots,P_n$ in $\BbR^2$, the family of admissable interpolating curves $\Cal A(P_1,P_2,\dots,P_n)$ contains a curve with minimal bending energy. \endproclaim An essential sub-problem which arises in the proof of Theorem \theoremmain\ is that of proving the existence of an s-curve, with minimal bending energy, which connects two given unit tangent vectors.
+The motivation for our restriction comes from the fact that if a smooth interpolating curve $F$ has a locally minimal bending energy, then it can be shown that each segment of $F$, connecting two consecutive interpolation points, is what here is called an {\it s-curve}.
+In brief, an s-curve is a curve which first turns monotonically in one direction (either counter-clockwise or clockwise) at most $180^\circ$ and then turns monotonically in the opposite direction at most $180^\circ$.
+An interpolating curve $F$ is deemed {\it admissible} if each piece of $F$, connecting two consecutive interpolation points $P_i$ and $P_{i+1}$, is an s-curve.
+The family of all admissible interpolating curves is denoted $\Cal A(P_1,P_2,\dots,P_n)$, and we emphasize that our definition of $\Cal A(P_1,P_2,\dots,P_n)$ includes no restrictions or constraints on length.
+Our main result is the following. \proclaim{Theorem \Tlabel\theoremmain} Given any sequence of points $P_1,P_2,\dots,P_m$ in $\BbR^2$ with $P_i\neq P_{i+1}$, the family of admissible interpolating curves $\Cal A(P_1,P_2,\dots,P_m)$ contains a curve with minimal bending energy. \endproclaim

+An essential sub-problem which arises in the proof of Theorem \theoremmain\ is that of proving the existence of an s-curve, with minimal bending energy, which connects two given unit tangent vectors.
 In addition to facilitating our proof of Theorem \theoremmain, we anticipate that this sub-problem sits at the core of any numerical algorithm for solving the general problem, and with this in mind, we present a thorough analysis of the sub-problem along with a constructive solution.
+We mention that in \cite{\GolombJerome} and \cite{\Linner}, the gradient vector field approach is employed, but this approach would not apply to $\Cal A(P_1,P_2,\dots,P_m)$ since it is not an open manifold.